What Is 188cm In Feet

 Before we dive into the conversion, let's briefly understand the two systems involved: the metric system and the imperial system.

 The metric system, officially known as the International System of Units (SI), is a decimal system based on units of ten.
-This means that conversions are straightforward, involving only multiplying or dividing by powers of 10.
+Now, this means that conversions are straightforward, involving only multiplying or dividing by powers of 10.
 The fundamental units are the meter (for length), the gram (for mass), and the liter (for volume).

 Calculating 188cm in Feet: The Conversion Process